WEC-Sim/WEC-Sim/docs/man/advanced_features.rst

 Wave Features
 -------------------------
 This section provides an overview of WEC-Sim's wave class features.
-For more information about the wave class code structure, refer to :ref:`code_structure:Wave Class`.
+For more information about the wave class code structure, refer to :ref:`man/code_structure:Wave Class`.
 The various wave features can be compared by running the cases within ``the WEC-Sim/Examples/RM3`` and ``the WEC-Sim/Examples/OSWEC`` directories.

 Irregular Wave Binning